MZanggl/seamlessly/README.md

 2. Choose a loader from the "loaders" folder and follow the respective README for the frontend integration.

-3. Choose a backend integration from the "api-generators" folder and follow teh respective README.
+3. Choose a backend integration from the "api-generators" folder and follow the respective README.

 ## Examples